 You can download SOP sample from above link and can have a look at this below sample as well:

 Statement of Purpose for Molecular Biology & Genetics Student

-I am a student of XXXX University at the Department of Molecular Biology & Genetics for three years.
-After being scraped from very competitive group of students in XXXX Science College, I have been successful in University Matriculation Exam.
-Since it is the best university in Turkey for students looking for opportunity in research, I have chosen XXXX University for my education.
-With a cumulative GPA of 3.15, I am now in top five of Molecular Biology & Genetics Department.
+I am a student at XXXX University at the Department of Molecular Biology & Genetics for three years.
+After being scraped from a very competitive group of students in XXXX Science College, I have been successful in the University Matriculation Exam.
+Since it is the best university in Turkey for students looking for an opportunity in research, I have chosen XXXX University for my education.
+With a cumulative GPA of 3.15, I am now in the top five of Molecular Biology & Genetics Department.
 I am now Double Major in Molecular Biology & Genetics and Chemistry.
-In June 2001, together with Molecular Biology & Genetics Department I am also going to graduate from the Chemistry Department of my school.
+In June 2001, together with Molecular Biology & Genetics Department, I am also going to graduate from the Chemistry Department of my school.

 is very suitable for me with respect to the area of undertaken researches.
 I am applying to to achieve my first step in the way to my final goal in my science life.